-Activities include monthly breakfasts, guest lectures, yearly graduate forums, and other suggested ideas.
+Activities include monthly breakfasts or lunches, guest lectures, graduate forums, and other social events.
 The overall philosophy of the group is that good things come from getting together to talk about science.

 If you are interested in being part of the Cross-Boundaries Biogeoscience group, join the list serve (email@example.com) or follow on twitter (@VTbiogeo).